everx-labs/ever-sdk/README.md

 Note that the build script generates binaries compatible with the platform used to run the script.
 For example, if you run it on Mac OS, you get binaries targeted at Darwin (macOS) platform.

-- `ton_client/client` – general purpose dynamic link library.
-Currently, it is used in rust binding.
-It is a good starting place for creating a new bindings.

 # Download precompiled binaries

 Instead of building library yourself, you can download the __latest__ precompiled binaries from